 MIL-STD-2525 renderer

-MIL-STD-2525 renderer adds a renderer for point layers to draw NATO APP-6D/DOD MIL-STD-2525D symbols based on the SIDC as well as an editor widget to easily edit the SIDC.
+MIL-STD-2525 renderer adds a renderer for point layers to draw NATO APP-6D/DOD MIL-STD-2525D symbols based on Symbol Identification Codes (SIDC).
+It also includes as an editor widget to easily create and edit these codes.

 Usage

-Once installed and enabled, the MIL-STD-2525 renderer plugin adds a new vector layer renderer and a new editor widget to QGIS.
+Once installed and enabled, the MIL-STD-2525 renderer plugin adds a vector layer renderer and an editor widget to QGIS.

 MIL-STD-2525 renderer settings